debi-dsti/New_Projects_2024-README/Dissease predition task/README.md

-# .Here Are My New Projects for 2024
+# .Welcome to my Github Account:below are My New Projects for 2024